Best AI Robo-Advisor Alternatives for Retirement in 2026

 At a glance

-| Option | Best for | Retirement accounts |
+| Option | Best for the accumulation years | Retirement accounts | Automation / glide path |

-| Origin | Saving toward retirement inside a full financial plan, with IRA support and long-horizon goal modeling | Yes (IRAs and tax-advantaged goals) |
+| Origin | Saving toward retirement inside a full financial plan, with IRA support and long-horizon goal modeling | Yes (IRAs and tax-advantaged goals) | Plans and models the goal; investing sits inside the plan |

-| Empower | Tracking retirement progress across accounts and stress-testing the plan with free planning tools | Yes (aggregates and projects; managed accounts available) |
+| Empower | Tracking retirement readiness across accounts and catching fee drag before it compounds over a long horizon | Yes (aggregates and projects; managed accounts available) | Tracks and projects; the free tier does not run the account |

 How to choose for the accumulation years